Dakraid/DragonBot/README.md

 The main functionality of the bot will come from an assortment of plugins included with the bot.

-Currently all commands are processed within commands.lua within the netlib.
-The only functionality right now is to output Factoids.
+Currently all commands are processed within process.lua within the netlib and are handed of from there.
+The only functionality right now is to output Factoids, which is contained within the factoids.lua file within the netlib.

 ## Setup